bostonrb/bostonrb/README.markdown

 You will need these installed before you can start developing and running the application.
 For help getting this environment running, see [these excellent installation notes](http://wiki.devchix.com/index.php?title=Workshop_Installation_Notes)

+### Configure RVM and project gemset (RVM is optional, but recommended)

+If necessary install Ruby 1.8.7

+    rvm install 1.8.7

+Create a gemset to minimize gem conflicts

+    rvm --create 1.8.7-p249@bostonrb

+Make sure you use Ruby 1.8.7 and the bostonrb gemset in every terminal

+    rvm use 1.8.7-p249@bostonrb

 ### Configuring RubyGems

 Since we use some gems that are only on github (ie feedzirra), this needs to be run, if you haven't before: